 There are two reasons for venture capital content marketing.

 Most firms focus on the first one.
 But it’s the second that really matters.
-And while the reasons are similar, each lead to content with distinctly flavored content.
+And while the reasons are similar, each lead to distinctly flavored content.
 This is an advantage in deal-making–and one that small, regional or mid-sized firms, in particular, should keep in mind.

 Reason #1: Why VCs do content marketing (more common).

 Competitive deal environments require venture capitalists to showcase something other than cash.
 Network strength, geographic expertise, verticalization, operational or go-to-market chops, and stage expertise are all worth profiling.
 It’s simple: If VCs don’t talk about what they do, then founders won’t know.